Continuing Education Activity

 Gastric acid production is necessary for the body to digest food and break down nutritional components into absorbable amino acids, carbohydrates, and fats.
 Most of the acid is produced when gastric pH stimulates the release and activation of various digestive enzymes.
-The stomach is a relatively acidic environment with a pH of less than 4.0, and this can drop to 2.0 with the presence of parietal cells.
+The stomach is a relatively acidic environment with a pH of less than 4.0, which can drop to 2.0 with parietal cells.
 Parietal cells live in the fundus and the body of the stomach and secrete hydrogen ions.
-Hydrogen ion secretion is stimulated by three predominant substances.
+Three predominant substances stimulate hydrogen ion secretion.

 Altered pH can disrupt homeostatic digestion, resulting in dysregulation of gastric pH.
-In the clinical setting, this dysregulation is typically due to physiologic stress, which can lead to inflammation of the stomach, known as stress-induced gastritis.
-In the stressed state, elevate levels of ACH and histamine result in increased acid production thus inducing gastritis.
+In the clinical setting, this dysregulation is typically due to physiologic stress, leading to inflammation of the stomach, known as stress-induced gastritis.
+In the stressed state, elevate levels of ACH and histamine result in increased acid production, thus inducing gastritis.

 Physiologic stress leading to stress gastritis results in gastric erosions, known as curling ulcers.
 Erosions secondary to cranial etiology are named Cushing ulcers after the famous neurosurgeon Harvey Cushing.

 The first step in the development of stress-induced gastritis is decreased mucosa resistance from toxic radicals.
 The stress response of the body results in the decrease of gastric renewal, leading to atrophy of the gastric mucosa.
-Blood flow to the stomach decreases and makes the stomach more prone to acid-pepsin ulceration as well as hyperacid secretion.
+Blood flow to the stomach decreases and makes the stomach more prone to acid-pepsin ulceration and hyperacid secretion.

 Increased acid secretion leads to the development of erosions that can lead to gastric hemorrhage.
 Although these bleeds may not be life-threatening initially, they may cause patient discomfort or melanotic stools in the early phase and severe hemorrhage 4 to 5 days later.